phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 ## Conclusion

-To sum up, we have 4 steps to compose React components with TypeScript:
+To sum up, we have 4 steps to compose React providers with TypeScript:

 1. Normalise nested JSX tree
 2. Dead simple implementation of composing utility